 Tarangire National Park

-This fantastic park gets its name from the river that passes through it.
-This has particular importance during the dry season when migrating animals come to this area to take advantage of the water.
+This fact has particular importance during the dry season when migrating animals come to this area to take advantage of the water.

 The main attraction here is the elephants; this park has herds of up to 300 elephants that dig the dry river bed in search of water.
 Another draw are the numerous baobab trees in the park, a tree unique to Africa.